Dizziness vs Vertigo: Why Nystagmus Matters

 Vestibulo-Ocular Reflex (VOR) Testing: Specialized tests that assess how well your eyes and inner ear work together to maintain stable vision during head movement.

-This systematic approach helps us differentiate between peripheral (inner ear) and central (brain) causes, ensuring you receive appropriate care or prompt referral if needed.
+This systematic approach helps us differentiate between peripheral (inner ear) and central (brain) causes, making sure you receive appropriate care or prompt referral if needed.

 Treatment Approaches: Inner Ear vs. Central Causes